-Wei et al. (2019 other studies reported in the previous section hinted at the fact that specific discourse expectations were formed following a .
-Traxler et al. (1997) found that after because, causality was easier to integrate than a diagnostic thus showing an expectation bias following the .
-Sanders & Noordman (2000) and Ziti & Champagnol (1992) reported that the presence of a felicitous facilitates the processing of the clause it introduces. articipants process the clause following the with a better anticipation of the argumentative direction it is going to take than in the absence of a D.
+The results from Wei et al. (2019) resonate with other studies reported in the previous section, which also hinted at the fact that specific discourse expectations were formed following a DC.
+Traxler et al. (1997) found that after because, causality was easier to integrate than a diagnostic, thus showing an expectation bias following the DC.
+Sanders & Noordman (2000) and Ziti & Champagnol (1992) reported that the presence of a felicitous DC facilitates the processing of the clause it introduces.
+It thus seems that participants process the clause following the DC with a better anticipation of the argumentative direction it is going to take than in the absence of a DC.
+We now turn to eye-tracking and EEG studies, which are especially useful for characterizing DCs’ immediate impact on a participant when they are used in test sentences.

-D trigger revision and creation of discourse expectations
+DCs trigger revision and the creation of discourse expectations

+We begin with Xiang & Kuperberg (2015), who explored the effects of polarity of relation on sentence processing in a series of EEG experiments.
+They investigated a critical word downstream in a 2 x 2 paradigm.
+One condition was the presence or absence of a concessive discourse connective, even so and the other was the Coherence or Incoherence of the test sentences.
+Below is an example of the Even so-Coherent condition.
+The critical word from which the authors recorded EEG measures is downstream.
+Here it is the word celebrated which we italicize for convenience:

+Elizabeth had a history exam on Monday.
+She took the test and failed it.
+Even so, she went home and celebrated wildly.

+In order to turn (12) into an Even so-Incoherent condition, the authors switched out “failed” and replaced it with “aced.”
+In order to create a “Plain” condition, one needs to remove the “Even so.”
+Note, however, that the Plain-Coherent condition described a case in which Elisabeth aced the test and celebrated wildly and the Plain-Incoherent condition described how she failed the test and celebrated.

-of polarity of relation on sentence processing in a series of EEG experiments.
-12)They reported an increased N400 (sign of an unexpected event) following the target verb [failed or aced in (12)] in Plain-incoherent conditions relative to Plain-coherent conditions.
+They reported an increased N400 (which is a sign of an unexpected event) following the target verb [failed or aced in (12)] in Plain-incoherent conditions relative to Plain-coherent conditions.
 However, this difference in N400 between coherent and incoherent scenarios was reduced in the Even so-trials.
 This suggest that the pragmatic information of the DC had been incrementally integrated by participants to revise their world-knowledge based discourse expectations.

 Though this study reports a clear effect of the DC on sentence processing, the question of how the DC in itself is processed remains unanswered.

-A recent study by Köhne-Fuetterer et al. (2021) out to dissect the processing of DC and their online integration to sentence processing.
+A recent study by Köhne-Fuetterer et al. (2021) sets out to dissect the processing of DCs and their online integration to sentence processing.
 Köhne-Fuetterer et al. (2021) contrasted the incremental processing of positive causal and negative causal (concessive) DC.
 They designed a visual world and an event-related potentials (ERPs) paradigms.
 In their first experiment, participants heard a story as in (13) [see Köhne-Fuetterer et al., (2021), p.423, for the original material in German] while looking at a scene composed of potential candidates to predict the end of the narrative.

 Scene comprises: a cake, a waffle, a pretzel, a slice of cheese and a distractor.